GoogleCloudPlatform/professional-services/tools/tpu-triton-jetstream/README.md

-# Triton on TPU PoC
+# Triton and JetStream on Google Cloud TPU

 This repo contains reference code and deployment instructions for an experimental triton backend enabling tpu-based inference for llama 2 and gemma models.